Many of our mentors have left their legacy to us to pass on to future generations.

 My Great Uncle John and my Great Grandfather Andy were very instrumental in turning that skinny kid towards the woods, creating the crazed outdoorsman that I am today.
 Tales of hunts and trapping tips from these tough men showed me the ways of the woods.

 My head was in the woods from then on and continues to be today.

 My Grandmother Ann was a tough Pennsylvania farm girl that taught me how to make homemade slingshots and gave me my first BB gun.
 She taught me the old ways and we spent many days wandering through the woods.
 How I wish I could sit with her again and hear great stories of the old farm and her life in a different time.
-She passed away a few years back but continues to share my outdoor experiences from her lofty perch in Heaven.
+She passed away in 2017 but continues to share my outdoor experiences from her lofty perch in Heaven.

 Trips to the local gunshop at age 15 for air rifle pellets made me another new friend and mentor.
 Karl “Skip” Vieth was the man who owned the shop, and I would be friends with for the next twenty years.

 We traded stories, talked of new products, and I bought plenty of gear from him.
 I always looked forward to talking with him and gaining more knowledge that he always was willing to offer.